Three Must-Visit North Fork Wineries

 Getting there is simple: you can drive from New York City in about two hours, or take the Long Island Rail Road to Greenport, or even hop a ferry from Connecticut for a scenic ride across the Sound.

-After nearly three weeks visiting wineries and tasting through the local wines, three North Fork wineries stood out to me: Macari, Paumanok, and RGNY.
-Each shows what makes the region special: welcoming hospitality, strong family ties, a mix of tradition and innovation, and wines that reflect the land.
+Here are three North Fork wineries that stand out, each showing what makes the region’s wine industry special: welcoming hospitality, strong family ties, a blend of tradition and innovation, and wines that reflect the land.

-Note: Many tasting rooms are open daily.
+Note: Many NoFo (short for North Fork) tasting rooms are open daily.
 Plan ahead and be sure to make reservations, especially on weekends when tasting rooms fill quickly.

 Macari Vineyards

 Family-owned and operated, Macari Vineyards is one of the North Fork’s most beloved wineries.
 Founded in 1995, the estate spans 500 acres that have been in the Macari family for generations.
-Their farming follows biodynamic principles, using composted fish waste from local markets, coffee grounds, and other organic materials to enrich the soil.
+Their farming practices follow biodynamic principles, utilizing composted fish waste from local markets, as well as coffee grounds and other organic materials to enrich the soil.

-On a gorgeous sunny day, my daughters and I were warmly welcomed by Alexandra Macari, who shared stories of the early days and why they chose to farm differently from the conventional advice they were given.
+On a gorgeous, sunny afternoon, my daughters and I were warmly welcomed by Alexandra Macari, who shared stories of the early days and why they chose to farm differently from the conventional advice they had been given.
 “When we moved out here, we were given manuals from the Long Island Farmers Association,” she recalled.
 “They told us, ‘Just follow the schedule, spray the chemicals, and you’ll be fine.’
 Joseph and I would be raising our four children here on the property, so we refused to spray chemicals.”

 Photo: @macariwines.
 All other photos by Lisa Denning